 Other disadvantages to savings accounts include:

-- Low-Interest Rates – Traditionally, savings accounts have lower compound interest rates, meaning you won’t build a lot of money over time.
-However, there are many accounts available with higher interest rates.
+- Low-Interest Rates – Traditionally, savings accounts have relatively low interest rates, meaning you won’t build a lot of money over time.

-- Withdrawal Limits – Savings accounts usually have federal withdrawal limits on them, meaning you can only take out money so many times per month.
+- Withdrawal Limits – Financial institutions typically have withdrawal limits on savings account, meaning you can only take out money so many times per month or be charged a fee for exceeding a transaction threshold.

 Is a Savings Account Worth It?